Troutfest TX 2020

 Saturday 1:00p – 3:00p

-This class is designed for first-time/beginner fly casters, and will introduce techniques for proper loop formation and accuracy, and basic line management.
+This class is designed for first-time/beginner fly-casters.
+It will introduce techniques for proper loop formation and accuracy, and basic line management.
 Casters will also review what good and bad technique looks like and results in, and how to fix the basic problems most casters experience at the beginning of their casting experience.

 Sunday 9:00a – 11:00a